bloodorangeio/distribution-spec/spec.md

 #### Pull
 The process of pulling an artifact centers around retrieving two components: the manifest and one or more blobs.

-The first step in pulling an artifact is to retrieve the manifest.
+Typically, the first step in pulling an artifact is to retrieve the manifest.
+However, you MAY retrieve content from the registry in any order.

 ##### Pulling manifests